google/crosvm/CONTRIBUTING.md

 ## Contributing to the documentation

-[The book of crosvm] is build with [mdBook].
-Each markdown files must follow [Google Markdown style guide].
+[The book of crosvm] is built with [mdBook].
+Each markdown file must follow [Google Markdown style guide].

-To render the book locally, you need to install mdbook and [mdbook-mermaid], which should be installed when you run `./tools/install-deps`script.
+To render the book locally, you need to install mdbook and [mdbook-mermaid], which should be installed when you run `./tools/install-deps` script.
 Or you can use the `tools/dev_container` environment.

 ```sh